xarray-contrib/xarray-simlab/doc/monitor.rst

 run. xarray-simlab provides functionality to help in monitoring model runs.

 This section demonstrates how to use the built-in progress bar.
-Moreover, it exemplifies how customize your own custom monitoring.
+Moreover, it exemplifies how to create your own custom monitoring.

 .. ipython:: python
    :suppress: